CERI-KRISP/CholeraSeq/docs/installation.md

 # Installation Instructions for Nextflow, Docker, and Java JDK 17 LTS on Ubuntu

+As the CholeraSeq pipeline uses nf-core template, the extensive documentation regarding installation, configuration and customization of the pipeline are applicable for CholeraSeq.

+In this document, we provide minimal instructions required by a user to initiate testing of the pipeline.
+If you need to install this pipeline on a cluster (HPC or K8s) then please refer the to the nf-core docs and community.

 ## Prerequisites

 - Ubuntu Linux (18.04 or newer recommended)
 - `curl` and `wget` installed

 ---